Olympus OM-4: Design history

 The Olympus OM-series SLRs were influential in SLR design changes in the 1970s and 1980s, with intense competition between the major SLR brands: Olympus, Nikon, Canon, Minolta and Pentax.
 Between about 1975 and 1985, there was a dramatic shift away from heavy all-metal manual mechanical camera bodies to much more compact bodies with integrated-circuit (IC) electronic automation.
 In addition, because of rapid advances in electronics, the brands continually leapfrogged each other as they brought out models with new or automated features.
 The OM-1 introduced the compact body size that inspired similar sized SLRs of competing manufacturers (Pentax M series, Nikon FE/FM).
-Through-the-lens (TTL) off-the-film (OTF) electronic flash control was pioneered by the OM-2 in 1975.
+Through-the-lens (TTL) off-the-film (OTF) metering (including electronic flash control) was pioneered by the OM-2 in 1974, refined in the OM-2n, OM-2SP and OM-4 models and remained unique to Olympus until the introduction of the Pentax LX in 1980.

 The OM-4 and its mechanically controlled companion the OM-3 were quite conservative designs, despite their very sophisticated spot-meters.
 They can be described as the OM-2 and OM-1 with electronic spot-meter controls grafted on.
 The OM-4's deliberately limited, but tightly focused, features were not intended to appeal to beginners.
 Instead of offering every possible automated 'bell and whistle', the OM-4's manual spot-metering represented Olympus's intention to provide precision for the professional and advanced amateur photographer.

 In 1986, a special ultra-durable version of the OM-4 with champagne-colored titanium top and bottom plates, upgraded electronic circuitry and improved weatherproofing, called the OM-4Ti (OM-4T in the USA), was released, with a US list price of $770.